Whether you're a long-time Portland soccer supporter or you're making your first visit to Providence Park, there are a few things you should know.

 ROSE CITY RIVETERS

 All General Admission sections (101-108 & 202-208) are first-come, first-served for Thorns matches.
 Fans without TA or GA tickets will not be allowed into these sections.
-The Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
-Visiting Team colors are not permitted in the Rose City Riveters section and visiting supporters may be relocated to another part of the stadium.
+All of these Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
+Visiting team colors and expressions of visiting team support and are not permitted in the Rose City Riveters section.
+Visiting supporters may be relocated to another part of the stadium.

 SPECIAL SEATING ARRANGEMENTS

 The Providence Park Guest Service Center, located on the main concourse near section 104 at Entry D, can provide details regarding the wide array of services for our guests with disabilities including ADA access points, and elevators.
-Please contact Andrea Tolonen, Guest Services Manager, with accessibility questions – 503.553.5523.
+Please contact Jim Blocher, Guest Services Manager, with accessibility questions – 503.553.5586.